Compensation & Pension Exam for Veterans With PTSD: What to Expect

 The VA needs to verify your diagnosis (whether PTSD or something else), even if a VA physician provided your underlying diagnosis.
 Additional purposes are to evaluate two prongs of eligibility for benefits – whether the condition is service-related and the severity of the condition.

 Upon filing a claim, appeal, or request for an increase, you will likely be scheduled for an examination by the VA.
 The VA or the outside contractor will notify you by mail or telephone when and where your appointment will be.

 Please note the VA is not required to schedule a C&P exam if there is no evidence of an in-service injury, even if you have a current diagnosis.

-Once you are scheduled for a C&P exam, it is mandatory and failure to cooperate will result in denial of your disability claim.
-You can; however, request a reschedule if you have a conflict.
+Once you are scheduled for a C&P exam, it is mandatory, and failure to cooperate will result in the denial of your disability claim.
+You can, however, request a reschedule if you have a conflict.
 Just be sure to tell them beforehand and not be a no-show.
-C&P exams can be stressful; however, with a little preparation of what to expect and what information to bring, it can be a relatively painless process.
+C&P exams can be stressful; however, with some preparation of what to expect and what information to bring, it can be a relatively painless process.

 A disability rating is part of the formula for determining overall percentage and monthly benefit payments.

 Contact your VSO or attorney representative to notify them of the scheduled exam as soon as you receive notice.
 The VA does not inform your VSO or attorney of the scheduled exam.